top of page

 What Knowledge or Experience is Required?

 No specific educational background, profession, or experience is required.
-CASA volunteers are dedicated individuals of high moral character who have a strong desire to advocate for abused children.
-Interested individuals must complete an application, provide recommendations, be interviewed, go through a background check, and be thoroughly trained.
+CASA volunteers are dedicated individuals of high moral character who strongly desire to advocate for abused children.
+Interested individuals must complete an application, provide recommendations, be interviewed, undergo a background check, and be thoroughly trained.

 Each case is unique.
 More time is spent at the beginning of a case, researching files and court documents, meeting individuals involved in the child’s life, and conducting interviews.
-CASA volunteers schedule their own time, with the exception of required attendance at court hearings and family engagement meetings.
+CASA volunteers schedule their own time, except for required attendance at court hearings and family engagement meetings.
 Once familiar with the case and the parties involved, a CASA volunteer spends an average of 4 to 10 hours a month.

 Many CASA volunteers balance full-time or part-time employment with their CASA duties.
-We can also match two volunteers to work together as a team on one case to allow for more flexibility with their time.
+We can also match two volunteers to work together on one case to allow for more flexibility with their time.

 How Does a Child in Foster Care Get a CASA Volunteer?

-The Judge presiding over an active Dependency and Neglect (D&N) case may choose to appoint a CASA volunteer to the case.
-Additionally, any person or agency having knowledge of the facts of a dependency case can request the Judge appoint a CASA volunteer.
-The assignment of an advocate is then made by CASA of Mesa County, based on availability.
+The Judge presiding over an active Dependency and Neglect (D&N) case may choose to appoint a CASA volunteer.
+Additionally, any person or agency knowing the facts of a dependency case can request the Judge appoint a CASA volunteer.
+CASA of Mesa County then assigns an advocate based on availability.

 How Long Does a CASA Volunteer Remain on a Case?